KAI ham knife & meat knife

 Ham knives can be found in all KAI series that also offer European blade shapes: in the Wasabi series with a stainless steel blade, Seki Magoroku Redwood with a blade made of Carbon 1K6 stainless steel, and the Seki Magoroku Composite series with a blade made of VG MAX steel.

-The Shun ham knives are available in three variations: 23 cm blade length without and with hollows with a cutting edge made of VG MAX steel wrapped in 32 layers of Damascus steel, as well as with a blade length of 30.5 cm.
-These knives are made of flexible AUS8U steel.
+The Shun ham knives are available in three variants: 23 cm blade length without and with hollows with an edge made of VG MAX steel encased in 32 layers of Damascus steel, as well as with a blade length of 30.5 cm.
+These knives are made from flexible AUS8U steel.
 The Shun Premier Tim Mälzer Edition ham knife is also made from the combination of VG MAX steel and 32 layers of Damascus steel.
-In addition, the blade has been given a hammer-finished surface, called Tsuchime.
-Only the Japanese Pro Sho and Nagare series offer "only" Yanagiba knives, which are more suitable for filleting fish.
+Additionally, the blade is finished with a hammered surface, called Tsuchime.
+Only the Japanese series Pro Sho and Nagare offer "only" Yanagiba knives, which are more for filleting fish.
 Because the Yanagiba is the classic sushi knife.

 Sharpening KAI Ham Knives

-Like other knives, KAI ham knives can be easily sharpened.
-The edge is symmetrical and sharpening does not differ from sharpening other knives.
-With the right sharpening stone and at an angle of about 15 degrees, this works easily.
+Like other knives, KAI ham knives are easy to sharpen.
+The grind is symmetrical, and sharpening is no different from sharpening other knives.
+With the right whetstone and at an angle of about 15 degrees, it works without any problems.

-So, if we still haven't convinced you of the importance of a KAI ham knife after our explanations, we'll now go to our maturation cabinet, take some red wine, and eat a nice portion of Parma ham.
-And we won't share with you!
+So, if we still haven't convinced you to consider a KAI ham knife as important after our explanations, then we'll go to our aging cabinet, take some red wine, and enjoy a nice portion of Parma ham.
+And we won't give you any!